MichaelRobertson479/redshell/README.md

 	* Memory is not correctly allocated with malloc, leading to minor memory loss (aka amnesia :( ).
 	* Shell commands that don't actually exist do not return error messages; instead, they do nothing.
 	* After entering a non-existant shell command, entering exit as the following command will not cause the shell to exit.
 However, the next exit after that one will correctly register.
+	* Redirecting will not work with files that do not exist yet.
+Instead of creating the new file and then using it in the redirection, the redirection will just not work.
+This is very important.
+In case of a test that requires creating a new file with redirection, we have provided a dummy test file (dummyfile.txt) that may be redirected into and out of for test cases.

 ## Files & Function Headers:
 shell.c - Handles all line parsing fucntions and runs all of the redirecting and piping algorithms